HomidWay/FanControl.AIDA64Power/README.md

 # NOTE
 1. **Power values are presented as Celsius and are divided by 10 as FanControl doesn't support any units other than Celsius/Farenheit, and curves are limited at 200 degrees maximum.**
-**For example if a AIDA64 reports 1000 w, it will be displayed as 100.0 in FanControl.**
+**For example if a AIDA64 reports 1000 w, it will be displayed as 100.0 in FanControl.
+Power sensors are marked with [POWER SENSOR] prefix in the name.**

 2. The shared memory interface must remain enabled while PowerReader is running, so AIDA64 has to stay running in the background.